Parker YMCA offers 24/7 access

 YMCA of Northern Rock County members can access the wellness center, weight room and gymnasium 24/7.
 The whirlpool, youth room, locker rooms, classrooms and private studios will be closed.
 Family restrooms will be open.

-“Moving this facility to 24/7 Access allows us to thank our members for staying with us in 2020, to provide additional access to spread our membership visits out, and add value by increasing hours while not increasing our staffing budget,” said Angie Bolson, YMCA CEO, in a news release.“Our facility is perfect to accommodate this service all while maintaining a safe and secure environment.”
+“Moving this facility to 24/7 Access allows us to thank our members for staying with us in 2020,” said Angie Bolson, YMCA of Northern Rock County CEO, in a news release.

+In 2020, the number of YMCA of Northern Rock County members that left were higher than the number that stayed.
+According to Membership & Marketing Director Leah Kluge, the YMCA of Northern Rock County, which has facilities in Janesville and Milton, lost about 2,300 member units (families or individuals) and 2,000 stayed.

 The facility is under 24-hour camera surveillance and is currently staffed 5 a.m. to 8 p.m.
 Monday to Friday, 6 a.m. to 1 p.m.
 Saturday and noon to 5 p.m.
 Sunday.

-Members interested in 24/7 Access are subject to a one-time $25 activation fee.
-Members that stayed with the Y in 2020 will be able to upgrade their membership for free until June 1.
+Members interested in 24/7 Access are subject to a one-time $25 activation fee, but members who joined the Y before January 2021 will be able to add 24/7 Access for free if they sign up for 24/7 Access by June 1.
 After that date, members and new members will see a one-time fee of $25 to upgrade.

+{div}According to Kluge, several other YMCAs in Wisconsin have started offering 24/7 access.{/div}

 Access is provided through a key card.